LordAmit/Brightness/README.md

 ## Screenshots

 Apperance is subject to change based on the theme you are using.
-This screenshots was taken in Linux Mint environment.
+These screenshots were taken in Linux Mint environment.

 ![Screenshot 1](https://raw.github.com/lordamit/Brightness/master/img/screenshot-1.png)